khhung906/wp1092/hw2/own/README.md

 HW2

 Special:
-add a search function and show pic's index
+add a search function and show pic's index(type enter to search)